Skip to Content

 Date nights commonly involve eating, drinking, and entertainment.
 Why not combine those things into one package?

-There are a number of dinner shows in Las Vegas that allow you to do just that.
+Several dinner shows in Las Vegas allow you to do just that.

 Popular options include The Mayfair Supper Club at Bellagio, Delilah at Wynn, Superfrico at Cosmopolitan Tournament of Kings at Excalibur, and Marriage Can Be Murder at The Orleans.